varun-1411/branch_and_bound_scratch/README.md

 ## **Overview**

-This project implements **Branch and Bound (B&B)** algorithms for solving key combinatorial optimization problems using CPLEX.
+This project implements **Branch and Bound (B&B)** algorithms for solving key combinatorial optimization problems using Gurobi.
 It includes problem formulations, benchmark dataset experiments, and performance evaluation.

 The problems addressed include:
 1. **Generalized Assignment Problem (GAP)** with a minimization objective.